ThwCorbin/vibing/planning/plan.md

 This project will be a social "inspiration" website.
 Similar to Facebook but "only good vibes" are allowed.
 Clients will be able to post their own "good vibes" along with viewing inspirational quotes from famous people.

-- Login Model for logging in/signing up (email String, password String)
+- Login Model for logging in/signing up (user String, password String)
 - Vibe Model for vibe (post String, comments Array of Strings)
 - Inspiration Model for inspiration (name String, quote String)
-- - Silver plan adds user String to Login and Vibe Models

 ## Bronze, Silver, and Gold